Specialist Menopause Service

 • starting menopause at an earlier age (for example, before 40)

 At the time of menopause, the risks of poor heart and bone health issues may get worse.
-Treating your menopause symptoms will better protect a women's heart and bones if there are other health issues.
-Treating menopause symptoms will also improve a women's quality of life when symptoms are particularly bad, allowing them to live better and healthier lives.
+Treating your menopause symptoms will better protect women's heart and bones especially when there are other health issues.

 For many women with very bad menopause symptoms, expert advice and guidance may be needed to assist with looking after their symptoms.